-Many AFSers are able to get academic credit for the time they spend in school abroad; however, that's not the case for everyone.
-Because academic credit is determined by your school in the U.S., rather than through AFS, the best advice we can give is to begin talking to your to your school early.
+Many AFSers are able to get academic credit for the time they spend in school abroad; however, that’s not the case for everyone.
+Because academic credit is determined by your school in the U.S., rather than through AFS, the best advice we can give is to begin talking to your school early.
 Below are some steps to get you started.

 Before You Leave